-The vast region of Austronesia encompasses not only Taiwan, but also the highly diverse Philippine and Malay communities of maritime Southeast Asia, the Malagasy of Madagascar off the east coast of Africa and the numerous Oceanic communities of Micronesia, Melanesia and Polynesia—including the Hawaiians, the Rapa Nui of Easter Island and the Maori of New Zealand.
+The vast region of Austronesia encompasses not only Taiwan, but also the highly diverse Philippine and Malay communities of maritime Southeast Asia.
+The Malagasy people of Madagascar off the east coast of Africa and the numerous Oceanic communities of Micronesia, Melanesia and Polynesia—including the Hawaiians, the Rapa Nui of Easter Island and the Maori of New Zealand—are also Austronesians.

 The Austronesians of Taiwan are known by many names.
 In linguistics and anthropology, they are the “Formosans.”
-More commonly, however, they are referred to as yuánzhùmín, which means “original inhabitants” or “aborigines.”
-They have also historically been known as the “Mountain People,” a term derived from the fact that the majority of the remaining Formosan tribes today reside in the island’s mountainous regions.
-This term, however, has come to be regarded as derogatory in recent years and its use is discouraged.
+More commonly, however, they are referred to as yuánzhùmín, which means “original inhabitants” or “indigenes.”
+They have also historically been known as the “Mountain People,” a term derived from the fact that the majority of the remaining Formosan nations today reside in the island’s mountainous regions.
+This term, however, has come to be regarded as derogatory in recent years and its use is in decline.

-Aboriginal societies in Taiwan are largely organized based on tribal units.
+Taiwan’s indigenous nations are largely organized into highly diverse tribal bands.
 Currently, 16 of these groups have official recognition from the Taiwanese government.
 Among them, the Amis people of eastern Taiwan are the most numerous of the indigenous ethnic groups with over 200,000 members.
 Smaller groups like the Saisiyat and the Kanakanavu number only a few thousand or less.

-Today, these Austronesian “original inhabitants” form only 2% of the island’s total population and mainly inhabit the mountainous highlands of central and eastern Taiwan.
-A number of these extraordinarily diverse and ancient Austronesian languages and cultures are critically endangered.
-Some are facing the prospect of disappearance within a generation.
-Many government and non-governmental efforts are endeavouring to preserve and revive this unique heritage of the island.
+Today, though these Austronesian “original inhabitants” form only 2% of the island’s total population, they dominate the mountainous highlands of central and eastern Taiwan.
+While a number of their extraordinarily diverse and ancient Austronesian languages are critically endangered (some rapidly becoming moribund), many government and non-governmental efforts are endeavouring to preserve and revive this unique heritage of the island.

-While the highland tribes have a long history of resisting foreign cultures, those of the lowlands, in contrast, have a history of exchange and cooperation with newcomers.
-Today, these lowland Austronesians have largely embraced or are assimilated into the Han cultures that began immigrating to the island in the 17th century.
-The resulting cultural and linguistic divide between Taiwan’s mountain and plains regions (reminiscent of similar divisions that exist in other places, for example, that between Scotland’s Gaelic highlands and Anglophone lowlands) contributes to an overall sense of duality and diversity in the cultural identity of the Taiwanese people.
+While the highland nations have a long history of resisting foreign cultures, those of the lowlands, in contrast, have a history of exchange and cooperation with newcomers.
+Today, Taiwan’s lowland Austronesians have largely embraced the Han cultures that began immigrating to the island in the 17th century.
+The resulting cultural and linguistic divide between Taiwan’s mountains and plains regions (reminiscent of similar divisions between, say, Scotland’s Gaelic highlands and Anglophone lowlands) contributes to an overall sense of duality and diversity in the identity of the Taiwanese people.